This integration is set up and supported by Segment. For questions, reach out directly to their team.

 We do not support Segment event replay at this time.
 See Heap’s Segment cloud mode integration to learn more.

-Both Heap and Segment ingest data from third-party applications such as email marketing tools, A/B testing tools, etc. In general, it is recommended to set up other data tools as Segment Sources, and to pass relevant data from Segment to Heap.
+Both Heap and Segment ingest data from third-party applications such as email marketing tools, A/B testing tools, etc. In general, it's recommended to set up other data tools as Segment Sources, and to pass relevant data from Segment to Heap.

 To integrate data from third-party applications you plan to send to multiple destinations, we recommend configuring them in Segment as Sources and passing relevant data to Heap.
-For applications that Heap has a productized integration to, integrating directly to Heap will ensure the data is best architected for analysis.
+For applications that Heap has a productized integration to, integrating directly to Heap will make sure the data is best architected for analysis.